Attached Full Bath

 - Proximity to the beach: a 7–10 minute walk to the beach

-- Pets are allowed for an additional charge; please give us a call for details and rates.
+- One dog is allowed for an additional charge; please give us a call for details and rates.

 - Only 2 cars allowed at Queens Grant Community (1 spot available at unit, 1 spot available in over-flow parking area)